thevitorferreira/thevitorferreira/README.md

 # Hi visitor 👋
-## Welcome to my github profile
-## My name is Vitor Lucas, computer science student at UFMT and back-end developer.
+- Welcome to my github profile, my name is Vitor Lucas, computer science student at UFMT and back-end developer.

 <!--